ionic-team/ionic-site/docs/nightly/api/provider/$ionicConfigProvider/index.md

 </h2>

 Set whether Ionic should prefetch all templateUrls defined in
 $stateProvider.state.
-Default true.
-If set to false, the user will have to wait for a template to be fetched the first time he/she is going to a a new page.
+If set to false, the user will have to wait for a template to be fetched the first time when navigating to a new page.
+Default `true`.